Phone-GWP-group

 And whilst it may be cutting it fine, if you are struggling to source your festive boxes, promotional packs, retail packaging, eCommerce supplies or even point-of-sale stands, please get in touch with us at GWP for assistance if required.

-And finally, everyone here at GWP wishes you a merry (and busy) Christmas (trading period) and a happy new year!
+Finally, everyone at GWP wishes you a merry (and busy) Christmas (trading period) and a happy new year!

 Further reading